 - (e) Authorized variations.
-Variations from the regulations of this Ordinance shall be granted by the Zoning Board of Appeals only in accordance with the standards set out in this section and may be granted only in the following instances, and in no others: - (1) To allow any yard or setback less than a yard or a setback required by the applicable regulations, however, the Building Inspector may review all applications for yard setbacks for garages being reconstructed, or for other accessory structures, and make recommendations to the City Council, or may remand the application to the Zoning Board of Appeals for further action.
-Any such application must limit the minimum yard setback to two (2) feet, and be accompanied by a letter from the adjoining property owner(s), stating that they have no objections. - (2) To allow a lot of record prior to the year 1971, in a residence district, which is unable to meet the requirements of this Ordinance as to area, lot width, and yard requirements to be used for a single-family detached dwelling, provided it shall meet all the other requirements of this Ordinance. - (3) To allow the same off-street parking facility to qualify as required facilities for two or more uses, provided that substantial use of such facility by each user does not take place at approximately the same hours of the same days of the week. - (4) To reduce the applicable off-street parking or loading facilities required, or to allow greater distances between parking and businesses served. - (5) To modify the requirements under ARTICLE 8 SIGNAGE.
-(Amended by Ordinance No. 3960 June 16, 2003) - (6) To modify the requirements under Section 7.04, entitled "Design and maintenance of off-street parking areas," of this Code.

-(Amended by Ordinance No. 4224 October 17, 2005)

-- (f) Administrative variations.
-Nothwithstanding the aforesaid procedures for a variance, the City Council, upon the favorable vote of not less than two-thirds (2/3rds) of the corporate authorities then holding office, may grant a variation without the necessity of a public hearing upon the following conditions: - (1) A petition for administrative variation shall be filed with the Zoning Officer and City Clerk with all filing fees paid to the City Clerk; - (2) The administrative variation shall not seek any variance in excess of forty percent (40%) of any numeric standards required by this Zoning Ordinance for any subdivision platted on or after January 1, 1990; - (3) The petition for administrative variation shall be accompanied by affidavits from all contiguous property owners giving the legal description of their respective properties and stating they have no objections to the requested administrative variation; - (4) The administrative variation shall apply only to properties located within R-1 Single Family Detached Dwelling Districts, R-2 Single-Family Detached Dwelling Districts, and R-3 Single-Family and Two-Family Residence Districts zoning classifications; and - (5) The administrative variation shall be unanimously recommended to the City Council by the Zoning Officer of the City, the Chairman of the Zoning Board of Appeals, and both aldermen of the ward in which the subject property is located.

-(Amended by Ordinance No. 4441 July 9, 2007)
+Variations from the regulations of this Ordinance shall be granted by the Planning/Zoning Commission only in accordance with the standards set out in this section and may be granted only in the following instances, and in no others: - (1) To allow any yard or setback less than a yard or a setback required by the applicable regulations, however, the Building Inspector may review all applications for yard setbacks for garages being reconstructed, or for other accessory structures, and make recommendations to the City Council, or may remand the application to the Planning/Zoning Commission for further action.
+Any such application must limit the minimum yard setback to two (2) feet and be accompanied by a letter from the adjoining property owner(s), stating that they have no objections.
+(Amended by Ordinance No 6141 April 4,2016) - (2) To allow a lot of record prior to the year 1971, in a residence district, which is unable to meet the requirements of this Ordinance as to area, lot width, and yard requirements to be used for a single-family detached dwelling, provided it shall meet all the other requirements of this Ordinance. - (3) To allow the same off-street parking facility to qualify as required facilities for two or more uses, provided that substantial use of such facility by each user does not take place at approximately the same hours of the same days of the week. - (4) To reduce the applicable off-street parking or loading facilities required, or to allow greater distances between parking and businesses served. - (5) To modify the requirements under ARTICLE 8 SIGNAGE.
+To any sign request that doesn't meet the current sign size within Section VIII, as long as the sign does not exceed 150% of the existing sign requirement; (Amended by Ordinance No 3960 June 16,2003) (Amended by Ordinance No 6141 April 4,2016) - (6) To modify the requirements under Section 7.04, entitled "Design and maintenance of off-street parking areas," of this Code.
+(Amended by Ordinance No. 4224 October 17, 2005) - (f) Administrative variations.
+Notwithstanding the aforesaid procedures for a variance, the City Council, upon the favorable vote of not less than two-thirds (2/3rds) of the corporate authorities then holding office, may grant a variation without the necessity of a public hearing upon the following conditions: - (1) A petition for administrative variation shall be filed with the Planning/Zoning Commission and City Clerk with all filing fees paid to the City Clerk; (Amended by Ordinance No 6141 April 4,2016) - (2) The administrative variation shall not seek any variance in excess of forty percent (40%) of any numeric standards required by this Zoning Ordinance for any subdivision platted on or after January 1, 1990. - (3) The petition for administrative variation shall be accompanied by affidavits from all contiguous property owners giving the legal description of their respective properties and stating they have no objections to the requested administrative variation. - (4) The administrative variation shall apply only to properties located within R- 1 Single Family Detached Dwelling Districts, R-2 Single-Family Detached Dwelling Districts, and R- 3 Single-Family and Two-Family Residence Districts zoning classifications; and - (5) The administrative variation shall be unanimously recommended to the City Council by the Chairperson of the Planning/Zoning Commission, and both aldermen of the ward in which the subject property is located.
+(Amended by Ordinance No. 4441 July 9, 2007) (Amended by Ordinance No 6141 April 4,2016)